ilswh/play-in-python/TESTING.md

 - Tablet
 - Desktop

-**IMPORTANT**: You must provide screenshots of the tested responsiveness, to "prove" that you've actually tested them.

-Using the "amiresponsive" mockup image (or similar) does not suffice the requirements.
-Consider using some of the built-in device sizes in the Developer Tools.

-If you have tested the project on your actual mobile phone or tablet, consider also including screenshots of these as well.
-It showcases a higher level of manual tests, and can be seen as a positive inclusion!

-Sample responsiveness testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project on multiple devices to check for responsiveness issues.

 | Device | Home | About | Contact | etc | Notes |